manicstar/django-robots-txt/README.rst

 README
 ======

-This is a simple application to create a ``robots.txt`` for django.
+This is a simple application to create a ``robots.txt`` file for django.
 It has no models at all and you're supposed to edit a template to update the ``robots.txt`` file.
-I just got tired of copy & pasting this into my projects.
+I got tired of having to add this view to each and every project because Django doesn't have a built in ``text/plain`` view.

 See the `robots page <http://www.robotstxt.org/>`_ for details what the file should look like.